Simple strategies to reduce waste and keep your recycling bin contamination-free.

 Some items seem like they should be recyclable but actually cause massive headaches for sorting facilities.
 Keeping these out of your curbside bin is just as important as putting the right things in.

 Plastic Bags and Film: This is the number one problem for many facilities.
-Grocery bags, bread bags, and plastic wrap are “tanglers.”
-They get caught in the rotating gears of sorting machines, forcing the plant to shut down so workers can cut them loose.
+Grocery bags, bread bags, and plastic wrap act as Tanglers.
+They get caught in the rapidly rotating gears of sorting machines, forcing the plant to shut down completely so workers can safely cut them loose.
 Never bag your recyclables; keep them loose in the bin.
+If you are wondering how to recycle plastic bags, the best method is to gather them up and return them to designated grocery store drop-off bins.

 Polystyrene Foam (Styrofoam): Whether it is a coffee cup, a takeout container, or packing peanuts, this material is generally not accepted in curbside programs.
-It breaks apart easily and contaminates other materials (and the environment).
+It breaks apart easily into tiny unmanageable pieces and contaminates other high-quality materials (and the environment).

-Greasy Pizza Boxes: The cardboard itself is recyclable, but the grease is not.
-Oil prevents the paper fibers from separating during the pulping process.
-Rip off the clean lid to recycle and throw the greasy bottom half in the trash or compost.
+Greasy Pizza Boxes: The cardboard itself is technically recyclable, but the grease is not.
+Oil stubbornly prevents the paper fibers from separating during the pulping process.
+Rip off the clean lid to recycle and throw the greasy bottom half directly in the trash or compost.

 For items that cannot go in your curbside bin, like plastic grocery bags, you can often find a drop-off location at a local grocery store or specialized facility.